In this post, I describe the top seven IoT business models you can use to increase revenue, adoption, market share, and the profit of your product.

-One of the greatest benefits of a connected device is that it enables recurring revenue.
-Now instead of having a one-time sale, you can offer a subscription model in which you charge your customer a fee for providing continuous value.
+Since IoT products have 24/7 connection to your customer, you can leverage that connectivity to develop a recurring-revenue business model.
+Now instead of having a one-time sale, you can offer a subscription model in which your customer pays a fee in return for continuous value.

 Some common IoT applications using the subscription model include “monitoring as a service” and “predictive maintenance as a service”.

-Remember the saying, “People don’t buy drills, they buy holes”?
+Remember the saying, “People don’t buy drills, they buy holes?”
 Well, the outcome-based model works in the same way.
-Customers pay for the “holes” they make as opposed to paying for the drill.
+Customers pay for the “holes,” as opposed to paying for the drill.

-Now imagine a sophisticated pump manufacturer who creates a next-generation pump that monitors the amount of water it pumps.
-Now, the manufacturer can talk to the customer in the language they care about: amount of water pumped (similar to “holes drilled”).
+Imagine a sophisticated pump manufacturer who creates a next-generation pump that monitors the amount of water it pumps.
+The manufacturer can now talk to the customer in the language they care about: the amount of water pumped (similar to “holes drilled”).
 In this case, the customer is not buying a pump.
 Instead, they are paying a variable fee per month for the amount of water they source.
-They are paying for the outcome, which is, water sourced.
+They are paying for the outcome, which is water sourced.

-Companies can be creative with how to monetize IoT solutions as part of an outcome-base model.
-For example, the manufacturer can decide whether they’ll lease or sell their pumps.
-If the customer is interested in the outcome (water sourced), then they might not want to have a depreciating asset on their balance sheet (pump).
-Therefore, having them pay for the water sourced as opposed to paying for the pump itself can reduce the customer’s objection to buying expensive equipment.
+Your company can be creative when implementing an outcome-based IoT business model.
+For example, you (the manufacturer) can decide whether you’ll lease or sell the pumps.
+If the customer is interested in the outcome (water sourced), then they might not want to have a depreciating asset (the pump) on their balance sheet.
+Therefore, having them pay for the water sourced, as opposed to paying for the pump itself can reduce the customer’s objection to buying expensive equipment.

 IoT has the potential to solve this problem, and we are already starting to see solutions with self-driving cars, virtual power plants, shared drones, etc.